C. W. Bishop: Congress

+Later career

-After serving in Congress, Bishop held several other offices, including: Congressional liaison assistant, Post Office Department, from 1955 to 1957.
-Superintendent, Division of Industrial Planning and Development, State of Illinois, in 1957 and 1958.
-Department of Labor conciliator for the State of Illinois from 1958 to 1960.
+After serving in Congress, Bishop held several other positions, including congressional liaison assistant, Post Office Department (1955-57, superintendent, Illinois State Division of Industrial Planning and Development (1957-58), and Department of Labor conciliator for the State of Illinois (1958-60).

+Death and burial

 Bishop died in Marion, Illinois on September 21, 1971.
 He was interred in Oakwood Cemetery in Carterville.